prometheus/docs/content/docs/practices/naming.md

     (for all HTTP requests)
 * ...must have a single unit (i.e. do not mix seconds with milliseconds, or seconds with bytes).
 * ...should use base units (e.g. seconds, bytes, meters - not milliseconds, megabytes, kilometers).See below for a list of base units.
 * ...should have a suffix describing the unit, in plural form.
-Note that an accumulating count has `total` as a suffix, in addition to the unit if applicable.Also note that this applies to units in the narrow sense (like the units in the table below), but not to countable things in general.
+Note that an accumulating count has `total` as a suffix, in addition to the unit if applicable.
+Also note that this applies to units in the narrow sense (like the units in the table below), but not to countable things in general.
 For example, <code>connections</code> or <code>notifications</code> are not considered units for this rule and do not have to be at the end of the metric name.
 (See also examples in the next paragraph.)
   * <code>http\_request\_duration\_<b>seconds</b></code>
   * <code>node\_memory\_usage\_<b>bytes</b></code>
   * <code>http\_requests\_<b>total</b></code>